innercoder78/shadow-slave-monitor/README.md

 ## Why Do This?

 To get the brand-new chapters on WebNovel, you need to pay for them.
-So, this exists so that poor people who love *Shadow Slave* can read this magnificent novel!
+Therefore, I made this quick script using Codex so people who love Shadow Slave but can’t afford to pay, or don’t want to pay, for the new chapters can still read this magnificent novel!

 ## Notes

 This project was built with help from ChatGPT and Codex.
 It is mainly a personal tool, but other *Shadow Slave* readers may find it useful.

-If you’re a fellow reader and want to use the same notification topic, message me for the ntfy code.
+If you’re a fellow reader and want to receive a notification when a new chapter comes out, open your ntfy app and subscribe to the topic: ss-alerts-ghcode.

 ## IF YOU DECIDE TO FORK

 Things to keep in mind if you decide to fork this repo:
-1) Go to the repository's "Settings," then go to "Secrets and variables," and then add a "New repository secret" and for the "Name" have it set as "NTFY_TOPIC" and in the "Secret" box set the name of the ntfy topic (you can make up any name in ntfy app, but it must match that name).
+1) Go to the repository's "Settings," then go to "Secrets and variables," and then add a "New repository secret" and for the "Name" have it set as "NTFY_TOPIC" and in the "Secret" box set the name of the ntfy topic (you can make up any name in ntfy app, but it must match that name and it obviously can't be the same name as someone else's).
-2) Go to the repository's Actions, and then click on the name of the project, and then "Run workflow" with "Branch: main"; otherwise, you won't get notifications.
+2) Go to the repository's Actions, and then click on the name of the project, and then "Run workflow" with "Branch: main"; otherwise, you won't get notifications in the ntfy app.